kosl/ihipp-examples/docs/week5.md

 vector_add(__global double *a, __global double *b, __global double *out, int n)
 ```

-Notice, that integer variable, e.g. ```n``` in this case, do not need the creation of a memory buffer but still need to be set as a kernel argument.
+Notice, that integer variables, e.g., ```n``` in this case, do not need the creation of a memory buffer but still need to be set as a kernel argument.

 Next, we must set local and global work-group sizes: